-Student parking is available in designated lots on the Aultman Hospital campus.
+Student parking is available in Student Lot 11 on the Aultman Hospital campus.
+If the lot is full students are permitted to park in the parking deck on the 3rd floor using their college badge.
 Parking fees will be assigned to students each semester (if applicable).
 Parking information is communicated via college email and student portal.
 Students should not park on the city streets surrounding the Aultman campus as their vehicles may be towed by the City of Canton.
 Contact the campus coordinator regarding parking questions or concerns.

-Pregnancy
+Pregnancy\

-If a student suspects she is pregnant while enrolled in Aultman College, she is under no obligation to declare her pregnancy status to any individual associated with the college.
-Should she voluntarily elect to declare her pregnancy status, she may do so by using the Declaration of Pregnancy form located on the college website or available from the program director.
-A student may reverse/withdraw her declaration at any time by submitting her decision in writing to the program director.
-At that time, the student's status will revert to that in effect before her declaration.
+If a student suspects they may be pregnant while enrolled in Aultman College, the student is under no obligation to declare pregnancy status to any individual associated with the college.
+Should the student voluntarily elect to declare pregnancy status, they may do so by using the Declaration of Pregnancy form located on the college website or available from the program director.
+A student may reverse/withdraw the declaration at any time by submitting their decision in writing to the program director.
+At that time, the student's status will revert to that in effect before the declaration.

-If the student chooses to disclose her pregnancy, she may make an informed decision on her options based on her individual needs and preferences.
+If the student chooses to disclose the student's pregnancy, they may make an informed decision on their options based on their own individual needs and preferences.
 The options include the following: